franceswalker@thefoodinto

 If you suspect cow's milk intolerance, it is important not just to avoid dairy foods but to replace the lost nutrients such as calcium, protein, phosphorus, zinc, magnesium and vitamin A to promote future health and minimise risk of osteoporosis.

 It can be dangerous to provide plant milks other than soy milk as a main milk for babies, toddlers and children.
-Seek a Dietitian for a baby or child following a dairy free diet.

 What is your Dairy Issue?